MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 ms.reviewer: ashishj
 ms.custom: has-adal-ref
 ---
-# Secure access to on-premises APIs with Microsoft Entra application proxy

-You may have business logic APIs running on-premises, or hosted on virtual machines in the cloud.
+# Use Microsoft Entra application proxy to provide secure access to an Application Programming Interface (API) hosted in a private cloud or on premises

+Business logic often lives in in a private Application Programming Interface (API).
+The API runs on premises or in a private cloud.
 Your native Android, iOS, Mac, or Windows apps need to interact with the API endpoints to use data or provide user interaction.
-Microsoft Entra application proxy and the [Microsoft Authentication Library (MSAL)](~/identity-platform/reference-v2-libraries.md) let your native apps securely access your on-premises APIs.
+Microsoft Entra application proxy and the [Microsoft Authentication Library (MSAL)](~/identity-platform/reference-v2-libraries.md) let your native apps securely access your private cloud APIs.
 Microsoft Entra application proxy is a faster and more secure solution than opening firewall ports and controlling authentication and authorization at the app layer.

+> [!TIP]
+> On premises is a legacy term dating back to the time when physical servers were located on the premises of the corporate office.
+Now days, many self hosted workloads run on a virtual machine in a datacenter.
+The term on premises and private cloud are used interchangeably.

 This article walks you through setting up a Microsoft Entra application proxy solution for hosting a web API service that native apps can access.